Marcy14/Marcy14/README.md

 **`Digital Craftsman (Developer/IT Professional/Systems Administrator)`**

-I'm an indie developer and IT Professional currently working as a Systems Administrator, I'm just building my idea of the digital world one step at a time.
+I'm an indie developer and IT Professional currently working as a Systems Administrator, I'm building my idea of the digital world one step at a time.
 All my coding projects are built from the ground up, I plan and design my projects with the intention of showcasing them to followers and potential employers with the intention of one day turning my programming hobby into a dream job 💁💭.
-At first I'm going to share some basic HTML, CSS and JavaScript projects and progressively advance to solving real-life problems with code.
-You can find out more about me on my LinkedIn page "[Conor Maher][LinkedIn]" and on my portfolio website "[Marcey14]".
+At first I'm going to share some basic HTML, CSS and JavaScript projects and progressively advance to solving real-life problems with more advanced libraries.
+You can find out more about me on my LinkedIn page "[Conor Maher][LinkedIn]" and on my portfolio website "[Marcy14.com]".

 ---